-I work as a freelance journalist and software developer.
+I work as data reporter with APM Reports.
+Before that, I’ve worked as a news applications developer at National Public Radio and participated in fellowships with City Bureau, the Chicago Reporter and the Reed College of Media at West Virginia University.
 I was previously a Senior News Applications Developer at the Chicago Tribune.
 Prior to joining the Tribune, I was the lead developer for OpenElections and Floodlight.
 I also frequently collaborated with the Work Department.
 Here are some past and ongoing projects that I have worked on.

 Abe Epton and I wanted to do more of our data analysis work in public.
 We decided the best way to do this would be to post Jupyter notebooks to a public GitHub repository since GitHub can render notebooks in its web repository viewer.

 Much of the analysis work that our team does is related to an internal database of shooting and homicide victims.
 Breaking news editors will often want to compare the number of victims year-to-year.
 This notebook uses pandas to make a comparison of 2015 to 2016 homicide victim counts.

 Adopting this tool was useful beyond our team.
 We introduced notebooks to an investigative reporter who used the notebooks to share analysis in R with sources and exports for evaluation.

 Lead testing misses likely problem areas

 Data obtained and analyzed by Jennifer Smith Richards and Michael Hawthorn found that the locations where the city tests for lead in drinking water don’t seem to be follow either cases of child lead poisoning or streets where water main work has been done, which can cause lead to leach into tap water.
 This map is a choropleth showing the number of lead poisoning cases by community area, overlaid with the locations of test sites and their findings as well as locations of water main work.